 Click here for a directory of all posts in my Wild Unknown series.

-The World is one of the most enigmatic images in the Wild Unknown tarot.
+The World is one of the most enigmatic images in this deck.
 This card speaks to me in a wordless way.
 I can feel the energies of wholeness, interlocking, and integration that are traditionally associated with this card, but I have a hard time breaking down the image!
 Here’s my attempt…if you have thoughts of your own on this card, I’d be fascinated to hear them – leave a comment!

 In the center of the card we find a complex sphere made up of interconnected rings.
 In the background is a dark, starry sky.
 The sky gets lighter as we reach the bottom of the card, suggesting the duality of light and dark, conscious and unconscious.
 The imagery makes me think of life and spiritual energy concentrated together (much like our literal planet earth) and surrounded by a vast, mysterious Universe.